 Gairaud, Yves, Le Guidargus du Meuble Régional (Les Editions de l’Amateur, Paris, 1990); Boussel, Patrice, >Les Styles du Moyen Age à Louis XIV (Baschet et Cie, Paris, 1979); Rousseau, Francis, >Le Grand Livre des Meubles (Copyright Studio, Paris, 1999)

 This massive buffet cabinet is truly eye-catching and best destined for a room of large proportions.
-It blends beautifully and complements decor in the Gothic and Renaissance (Henri II) styles.
+It blends beautifully and complements decor in the Medieval and Renaissance (Henri II) styles.